Guigarciarosa/FindTheTripRoute/README.md

 # FindTheTripRoute

+## Objective
-A Project to develop a website with info and data about places to travel.
+Create a API/website with info and data about places to travel.
+Try to create a personalite planner, about your trip or places there you wanna go.

+### Step a Step
+  1- Collect data:
+    1.1 - Scrapping Data on the web
+    1.2 - Clean all the Data with ETL Process
+    1.3 - Create a Datawarehouse